andrekovac/explain-programming/content/blog/typescript/interface-vs-type.md

 ### Main differences in a nutshell

-- Type alias is more flexible, for example a conditional type `type info = string | { name: string };` is not possible with an interface which can only represent object-like data structures.
+- Type alias is more flexible, for example a union type `type info = string | { name: string };` is not possible with an interface which can only represent object-like data structures.

 #### Computed Properties